qbead/qbeadWebsite/content/book/animation.md

 </div>

 We had to divide `t_repeating` by 10, because otherwise `b` will go beyond `255`, which is the maximal permitted brightness value for our software.
 Now let us upload this code to the SpinWheel device itself.
-Connect your device with a USB cable to your computer and load the file, ready to upload, in the Arduino software.
+Connect your device with a USB cable to your computer.
-To run this code on your SpinWheel, navigate to `Examples → SpinWearables → Animations_and_Patterns → Simple_Blink` in the Arduino software and open the file.
+To run this code on your SpinWheel, navigate to `Examples → SpinWearables → Animations_and_Patterns → Simple_Blink` in the Arduino software and open the file and upload it to your SpinWheel.
 If you simply copy the above code, it will not run because it is missing the important setup information.
 The file in `Examples` contains the entirety of the necessary code.
 After you open the file, you can try some of the same modifications that you attempted in the simulator from the previous paragraph.

 ::: further-reading
 If you want a reminder about why the above code will not work if you run it on your SpinWheel, check out the [lesson on learning to program the SpinWheel](/basics).
 :::

-We also have a [webpage with detailed explanation of the code](/codedoc/examples/Animations_and_Patterns/Simple_Blink), if you are interested in learning more about what each line of the code does.
+We also have a [webpage with a detailed explanation of the code](/codedoc/examples/Animations_and_Patterns/Simple_Blink), if you are interested in learning more about what each line of the code does.
 If you are already accustomed to programming and want to simply see the list of available commands, [check out our function documentation](/allcommands).